Alternative Teacher Certification Programs

 - MAAPP/RTC Program (Special Education & Elementary or Secondary Education Certification)

-The Anne Arundel County MAAPP/RTC Program assists outstanding, capable professionals with a desire to teach in Anne Arundel County Public Schools by providing a seamless transition and fast route to earning full teacher certification (SPC1) in the state of Maryland.
+The AACPS - AACC MAAPP/RTC Program assists outstanding, capable professionals with a desire to teach in Anne Arundel County Public Schools by providing a seamless transition and fast route to earning full teacher certification (SPC1) in the state of Maryland.
 The MAAPP/RTC program is a partnership between Anne Arundel Community College and AACPS and provides funding for tuition and mentor support for participants.

 TWO WAYS TO APPLY TO AACC/AACPS MAAPP RTC PROGRAM

-Frist, interested current conditionally certified teachers or those teacher applicants who have been offered a position by AACPS can apply to the MAAPP/RTC Program.
-You may qualify to participate in this alternative teacher preparation program if you have a bachelor’s or graduate degree with expertise in Math, Science, English, Family and Consumer Sciences, Social Studies, Technology Education, or Foreign-Language studies and meet the other application requirements listed below.
+Frist, interested current AACPS conditionally certified teachers or those teacher applicants who have been offered a position by AACPS can apply to the MAAPP/RTC Program.
+You may qualify to participate in this alternative teacher preparation program if you have a bachelor’s or graduate degree and expertise in Math, Science, English, Computer Science, Family and Consumer Sciences, Social Studies, Technology Education, or Foreign-Language (French or Spanish) studies and meet the other application requirements listed below.
 Those who complete the program will receive a standard Maryland State Department of Education Teaching Certificate (SPC 1).
 This intensive program consists of education college courses, professional development, mentorship and internship opportunities in a variety of school settings in AACPS.

-A second way to apply is through an annual Interview Day for external applicants - not yet hired as teachers by AACPS; generally held in April.
-Applicants for this panel interview must submit a complete application packet and supportive documents to Deborah Montgomery, RTC Program Manager by February 28, 2020.
+A second way to apply is through an annual Panel Interview Process for external applicants - not yet hired as teachers by AACPS; generally held in April.
+Applicants for this panel interview must submit a complete application packet and supportive documents to Deborah Montgomery, RTC Program Manager by March 1, 2020.
+(Contact DMontgomery@aacps.org for forms and guidance.)
 The panel of AACC and AACPS staff members will evaluate a candidate's background, readiness and/or potential for teaching at middle and or high school levels in specific critical shortage areas/positions determined in collaboration with our HR recruitment team.
 This year's panel content areas will be announced at Part 1 of the SYTYCT Career Changer Information Session.
 Outstanding interview candidates may receive an HR open contract offer for a teaching position for the 2020-21 school year and enrollment in the RTC program.
-Other participants may continue to interview at schools for teaching positions with the opportunity to participate in the RTC program if hired.
+Other panel participants may continue to interview at schools for teaching positions with the opportunity to participate in the RTC program if hired.

-Candidates for this program must meet the following requirements:
+Candidates for this alternative certification program must meet the following requirements:

 - Bachelor’s degree from an accredited college in the U.S. with a minimum of 2.75 GPA (Content area).
-The “Critical Shortage Areas” are: Science (Chemistry, Physics), Mathematics (Middle and High school level courses, and especially upper-level as Calculus), Family and Consumer Sciences, Technology Education, English, and World/Classical Languages (particularly Spanish).
+The “Critical Shortage Areas” are: Middle School Science, Biology, Chemistry, Physics, Middle and High School Mathematics, Family and Consumer Sciences, Technology Education, English and Language Arts, and World/Classical Languages (particularly Spanish & French) and Social Studies 7-12.

-- Passing scores on the initial Praxis (Praxis I or Core Praxis) and II (Content area portion) you must achieve passing scores on Praxis II Content in order to be eligible for participation in the MAAPP/RTC Program.
-Please attach a photocopy of the initial Praxis (Praxis I or Core Praxis) and Praxis II (Content) score report to this application.
+- Passing scores on the initial Praxis (Praxis I or Core Praxis) and Praxis II (Content area).
+Please attach a photocopy of the initial Praxis (Praxis I or Core Praxis) and Praxis II (Content) score report to the application.

 ACT-the composite score must be at least 24.GRE-the composite score on the GRE taken prior to September 1, 2011 is 1000; the composite score on the GRE taken after September 1, 2011 is 297.

-- Willingness to participate in an alternative teacher certification program and activities
+- Willingness to participate in an alternative teacher certification program and all program activities

 - Availability for participation in “Pre-service” requirements (summer seminars, fieldwork, and courses) from May –August.